schoeffm/blog/content/posts/push-audio-files-from-mobile-safari-to-huffduffer-again.md

 +++
-title = "Leverage Huffduff.it from mobile safari (again)" date = 2019-09-20T07:52:55+02:00
-tags = ["js", "scriptable", "ios", "huffduff", "podcast", "rss"] draft = true
+title = "Leverage Huffduffer from mobile safari (again)" date = 2020-10-25T07:52:55+02:00 tags = ["js", "scriptable", "ios", "huffduff", "podcast", "rss"]
 +++

-Swiping through my timelines it happens from time to time that I stumble upon a podcast episode that sounds especially interesting.
+Swiping through my timeline it sometimes happens that I stumble upon a podcast episode that sounds especially interesting.
 The issue is, I don't necessarily wanna subscribe to the full thing but only 'd like to listen to that specific episode.

-While this issue is a solved problem in general (thanks to the awesome service called [Huffduffer][huffduffer]) it lately became an issue again on my mobile phone (where I tend to consume my timelines) since my beloved [huffduffer-workflow][jancbeck] stopped working and the all-new [shortcuts][shortcuts]-app ... well, is not my friend.
+While this issue is a solved problem in general (_thanks to an awesome service called [Huffduffer][huffduffer]_) it lately became an issue again on my mobile phone (_where I tend to consume my timeline_) since my beloved [huffduffer-workflow][jancbeck] stopped working and the all-new [shortcuts][shortcuts]-app ... well, it felt clunky already [and over time got even worse][issue].
 <!--more-->
-But some days ago I stumbled upon the [scriptable][scriptable]-app and I saw my chance to bring back my `huffduffit`-share-sheet action.
-Although I wasn't patient enough to find a good getting-starting tutorial I was able to craft an solution that did the job for now pretty quickly.
+But some days ago I stumbled upon the [scriptable][scriptable]-app and I saw a chance to bring back my `huffduffit`-share-sheet action.
+Although I wasn't patient enough to find a good getting-starting tutorial I was able to craft an solution that did the job pretty quickly.

-You can find the [script in here][huffduffit] - import it to [scriptable][scriptable] and you're good to go:
+You can find the [script here][huffduffit] - import it to [scriptable][scriptable] and you're good to go:

 {{< figure width="100%" src="/posts/huffduffit/huffduffit.png" alt="HuffDuffIt script">}}

+If you're frustrated with [shortcuts][shortcuts] - give [scriptable][scriptable] a try!

 [jancbeck]:https://jancbeck.com/articles/huffduff-safari
 [scriptable]:https://scriptable.app